 Let’s get one thing straight, GDPR is a good thing.

-The laws governing how businesses store and process personal data are being tightened up to drag them into the 21st century and the main aim is to clarify ownership of that personal data.
+The laws governing how businesses store and process personal data are being tightened up to drag them into the 21st century.
+The main aim is to clarify ownership of that personal data.
 It’s owned by the person to whom it relates and they are having their rights clarified in law.
 This will benefit all of us in our general lives.

 In the medical research industry we’ve been very hot on informed consent for several years due to the Human Tissue Act – although the Data Protection Act is also applicable and GDPR is an extension of the DPA.
 So, in theory, if we’re operating best practice then this won’t be a radical change.